Conservatism in Russia: Social views

 Social views held by conservative Russians are largely influenced by traditionalism and the Russian Orthodox Church.
 Like conservatives in other parts of the world, Russian conservatives believe in the promotion of Christian ethics in its opposition to abortion, homosexuality, euthanasia, and its support for gender roles in the government and in civil life.
+Social conservatism is of utmost importance in political discourse.
 Influenced by the autocratic views held by the Russian tsars and the Bolsheviks, Russian conservatives believe in the rule of law, and the cult of personality.
 Strong nationalist sentiments are largely held, influencing the support for national and state unity against foreign influence.
 The suppression of individual freedoms are believed to be necessary in law enforcement and halting social progressivism.
 Western culture and modernism are largely opposed in favor of realism, seen as largely a product of the consumerist cultures of Western democracies.
-Under Vladimir Putin, the leader of the Russian government since 1999, Russia has expressively condemned foreign influences, and believed in expanding Russia's own influence, since with the annexation of Crimea in 2014, and opposed nuclear disarmament.
+Under Vladimir Putin, the leader of the Russian government since 1999, Russia has expressively condemned foreign influences, and believes in expanding Russia's own influence, as with the annexation of Crimea in 2014, and opposes nuclear disarmament.